madalainev/madalainev.github.io/index.md

 Division of Library and Information Science, SJU, Queens, NY | **Administrative Graduate Assistant** | Fall 2015-Fall 2016
-* Managed a multiyear project updating and documenting the Division’s four WordPress websites to reflect new standards in web hosting, design, and administration
+* Managed a multiyear project updating and documenting the Division’s four [WordPress websites](http://sjudlis.com) to reflect current standards in web hosting, design, and administration
 * Acted as the student liaison between Division staff, faculty, my cohort, and the community by representing DLIS at professional and student events like conferences, meetings, and symposia
 * Edited, wrote, and published the DLIS eNewsletter online each semester